AICC/CMI-5_Spec_Current/cmi5_spec.md

 #### 9.6.2.3 Publisher ID Grouping Activity
 Used to identify statements about the course, block, or AU using the publisher id from the course structure.

-The LMS MUST include an activity object with an ID property whose value is the unaltered value of the AU's ID attribute from the course structure (See Section 13.1.4 AU Metadata – id) in the `grouping` list of `contextActivities` in the `contextTemplate` object as described in the State API (See Section 10) prior to launching an AU.
+The LMS MUST include an activity object with an ID property whose value is the unaltered value of the AU's ID attribute from the course structure (See Section 13.1.4 AU Metadata – ID) in the `grouping` list of `contextActivities` in the `contextTemplate` object as described in the State API (See Section 10) prior to launching an AU.

 The LMS MUST include the publisher id activity in the `grouping` list of the `contextActivities` object for all cmi5 defined and cmi5 allowed statements it makes directly in the LRS.